 There are a growing number of electric single speeds and the best choice for you depends on how you prioritize such factors as low price, ride quality, low weight and the provision of ‘extras’ such as hardwired lights and fenders.
 Let’s take a look at some of the leading contenders from e-bikes that Electric Bike Report has reviewed and knows well.

 Affordable single speed with a low-maintenance belt drive and minimalist styling.
-Our reviewer liked the smooth yet punchy power delivery, light weight (33lbs / 15kg) and the modest price tag (currently US$1045).
+Our reviewer liked the smooth yet punchy power delivery, light weight (33lbs / 15kg) and the modest price tag.
 The frame also has eyelets for fenders and rack if you want to go more fully equipped.

 One of the fresher releases on this list, the Aventon Soltera is a sleek-looking e-bike that handles well and keeps the weight fairly low at 41 lbs / 18.6kg.
-Snappy motor performance makes for enjoyable riding at class 2 speeds and the Soltera can be had for $1,199.
+Snappy motor performance makes for enjoyable riding at class 2 speeds and the Soltera can be had for entry level e-bike prices.

 We loved the RadMission’s efficiency, with it returning what is a very impressive range for a single speed of 37 miles from a 504Wh battery.
 You also get the option of throttle control.